The C-Team

 Richard is a strong believer that by providing opportunities, we can provide alternatives to certain social and economic disadvantage situations.

-Richard is currently Executive Director for the Society of Saint Vincent de Paul for the National Council of Canada, with main focus on communication, technology introduction and governance.
-Prior, Richard worked for over 30 years in the Telecommunication equipment provider sector working for Nortel and Ciena.
+Richard is the Chief Administrative Officer (CAO) of the Catholic Archdiocese of Ottawa-Cornwall.
+Previously, Richard was Executive Director for the Society of Saint Vincent de Paul for the National Council of Canada.
+Richard also worked for over 30 years in the Telecommunication equipment provider sector working for Nortel and Ciena.

 Richard holds an M.A. in Economics from Carleton University and a B. Math Honors Statistics/Computer Science from the University of Waterloo.